FREE SHIPPING on orders over $75 International: over $250

 A dragon kiln, or climbing kiln, is a particular type of wood-fired kiln used for firing Jian Zhan pottery.
 Unlike regular horizontal kilns, it is built vertically.
 A dragon kiln can be up to 500 feet long and is usually built "climbing" up a mountain or hill.
 Temperatures in a dragon kiln reach up to 1400°C (compared to the ~1200°C of a standard kiln).
 Such high temperatures are crucial for the minerals of Jian Ware to melt, forming its iconic patterns.

-The largest Dragon Kiln can fire up to 100,000 tea bowls, out of which only 5% are sellable!
+The largest Dragon Kiln can fire close to 100,000 tea bowls!

-Jian ware artists are known for smashing the cups, which are subpar.
-Going to a kiln site, you will find thousands of smashed cups which seem perfectly functional.
-However, it is part of the art of Tian Mu bowls to smash the ones which aren't perfect, to preserve the reputation of the industry and the artist himself.
+Jian ware artists are known for smashing subpar cups.
+At a kiln site, you will find thousands of smashed cups that seem perfectly functional.
+However, it is part of the art of Tian Mu bowls to smash those that aren't perfect, to preserve the reputation of the industry and the artist's reputation.
 If the cups are kept and aren't smashed, there's a chance that at some point in time, they will be sold with the artist's signature on it, representing slightly failed pieces, which would tarnish the potter's name.

 jian tea cup making